nomad-coe/greenX/docs/gx_ac.md

 params_thiele = create_thiele_pade(n_par, x_ref, y_ref, &
                                    do_greedy = .true., &
                                    precision = 64,      &
-                                   symmetry  = "none")
+                                   enforce_symmetry = "none")
 y_return =  evaluate_thiele_pade_at(params_thiele, x_query)
 ```
 The chosen options are stored in the model type and don't have to be repeated when the model is evaluated.
-All possible combinations of `do_greedy`, `precision` and `symmetry` options are supported.
+All possible combinations of `do_greedy`, `precision` and `enforce_symmetry` options are supported.

 #### keyword argument `do_greedy`
 **Default:** `.true.` <br>